cjdimino/Swift-SpriteKit-MacIOS-Template/README.md

 It also includes a SKScene subclass called SKMScene which helps in handling screen touches or screen clicks.
 There is an example of it's usage included.

+You can also find the Objective-C version of this template here: https://github.com/northy179/SpriteKit-cross-platform-iOS-Mac-Template

 ## Credits

 This sample project has been provided by Neil North of northysoftware.com and you can also follow me on Twitter: @northy179.
 I am also part of the raywenderlich.com tutorial team.